Joveful/thesis/README.md

 # thesis
-Code used in my master's thesis
+Code used for master's thesis

+Currently lacks the trace files because they are quite large.